-Reality is never pure: it always comes mixed up with Images.
-Reality, it turns out, is not a finished unity, but a plurality of processes.
-Every supposedly simple and complete reality is just a self-created image, an idol.
-What happens is that an ongoing creality is mistaken for a completed reality.
-This mistake leads not only to nihilism, but to ressentiment of the world’s becoming (see William Connolly’s A World of Becoming, 2011).
-Ressentiment or re-enchantment: these are the two paths open to we earthly sub-creators.
-Both bring forth a certain shape of subjectivity: the former that of an embattled ego who has externalized blame upon an enemy in order to feel expiated for its own failure to faithfully participate; that latter that of an ego innocently open to the eucatastrophic surprises of a cosmic story still in the proces of being told.
+Resentment or enchantment: these are the two paths open to we earthly sub-creators.
+Both bring forth a certain shape of subjectivity: the former that of an embattled ego who has externalized blame upon an enemy in order to feel expiated for its own failure to faithfully participate; the latter that of an ego innocently open to the eucatastrophic surprises of a cosmic story still in the process of being told.

-The chief import of Tolkien’s Art, as I understand it, is that its example invites us to step into our own roles as cosmic artisans, just at that moment in world history when so much seems headed for disaster.
+Tolkien’s Art invites us to step into our roles as cosmic artisans, just at that moment in world history when the stars have fallen and so much else seems headed for disaster.

-There is also a spiritual side to the strange logic underlying Tolkien’s sub-creative vocation.
-He says of all his “stuff” that it is “fundamentally concerned with the problem of the relation of Art (and Sub-creation) and Primary Reality” (xiii).
+Tolkien says of all his artwork that it is fundamentally concerned with the problem of the relation of Art (and Sub-creation) to Primary Reality (xiii).
 Primary Reality is the world of daily life, of biological struggle, and, eventually, of death.
-The sub-creator, in bringing forth a Secondary Reality (made not of solid matter, but of story and myth), expresses a desire which not only has no ordinary biological function, but which indeed usually finds itself at strife with these functions (xiii).
+The sub-creator, in bringing forth a Secondary Reality (made not of mass in motion, but of story and myth, of image and emotion), expresses a desire which not only has no ordinary biological function, but which indeed usually finds itself in strife with these functions (xiii).
 Despite its spiritual motives, the sub-creative desire “is at once wedded to a passionate love of the real primary world, and hence filled with the sense of mortality, and yet unsatisfied by it” (xiii).
 Death, even if imaginary, is no less real for all that.
 We human sub-creators have, again, two paths open to us upon encountering it.

 The second option is to accept death as a gift from God, to sub-create out of sheer love of this world without jealousy or possessiveness.
-This is easier if we follow Tolkien’s advice by looking at things “through Elvish minds” instead of our own.
+This is easier if we follow Tolkien’s advice by looking at things “through Elvish minds” instead of the human ones we’re used to.
 The object of Elvish magic “is Art, not Power, sub-creation, not domination and tyrannous re-forming of creation” (xii).
 Though “it is not the legendary mode of talking,” Tolkien assures us that his “elves” are really nothing more than “an apprehension of a part of human nature” (xvi).
-No doubt it is the higher part, though of course, the Elves were the first to fall.
+No doubt it is the higher part; though of course, the Elves were the first to fall.

 In the mythic mode of speaking, the Elves are said to be the Firstborn of Ilúvatar, humans their Followers.
 Taking the Elvish view on things gives we mere mortals the opportunity to raise our attention from the mud into which we have fallen to dwell again at least for a moment beneath the stars in the sky and to contemplate the heavenly mission their light was sent to earth to share with us.